pgMemento/pgMemento/README.md

 down somewhere.
 From these notes it can figure out, how a past state might have looked like.

-pgMemento is a bunch of mostly PL/pgSQL scripts that enable auditing of a PostgreSQL database.
+pgMemento is a bunch of PL/pgSQL scripts that enable auditing of a PostgreSQL database.
 I take extensive use of JSON/JSONB functions to log my data.
-Thus version 9.4 or higher is needed.
-I also use PL/V8 to work with the JSON-logs on the server side.
-This extension has to be installed on the server.
-Downloads can be found [here](http://pgxn.org/dist/plv8/1.4.3/) or [here](http://www.postgresonline.com/journal/archives/341-PLV8-binaries-for-PostgreSQL-9.4-windows-both-32-bit-and-64-bit.html).
+Thus, version 9.4 or higher is needed.

 As I'm on schemaless side with JSONB one audit table is enough to save all changes of all my tables.
 I do not need to care a lot about the